JoujouGeek666/appPrototype/README.md

 # appPrototype
 ## Installing the Web app as executable on the machine :
-- First of all, you need to install _npm_ (Node package manager) and by extension _Node.js_ on your machine.
-On windows, you can install the packages From the Node.js Downloads page.
+- First of all, you need to install **npm** (Node package manager) and by extension **Node.js** on your machine.
+On Windows, you can install the packages From the Node.js Downloads page.
 To do so on MacOS/Linux, type this command in the terminal :
 ```
 npm install -g npm
 ```
-- Check _npm_ and _Node.js_ installations using these commands :
+- Check **npm** and **Node.js** installations using these commands :
 ```
 node -v
 npm -v
 ```
-- Install nativefier by running the below command:
+- Install **nativefier** by running the below command:
 ```
 npm install -g nativefier
 ```